 Juniper is commonly used with lamb (or mutton) and is particularly good with venison, wild boar, and even domestic pork.
 You could even add them to a pot of chili, to give a rustic flavor that complements ground smoked chile peppers.
 Juniper is also a good flavoring to use with roast duck.

 To bring out juniper berries' slight citrus flavor, most recipes call for another fruit such as apples or prunes to be added.
-You can rub crushed juniper berries into a meat of your choosing before roasting it.
+You can rub crushed juniper berries into the meat of your choosing before roasting it.
 Add a little ginger or garlic to the rub for a savory flavor.
 Or you can stew the berries before marinating or basting the meat with them.